Costs

 An example of an order as to the ‘List of Issues’ is as follows

-Where the claimant and the respondent are both professionally represented, the professional representatives shall prepare a draft statement of issues or questions that are to be decided by the Tribunal at the hearing.
-The draft statement of issues shall be subject to the Tribunal’s agreement at the commencement of the hearing.
+Where the claimant and the respondent are both professionally represented, the professional representatives shall prepare a draft statement of issues or questions that are to be decided by the Tribunal and shall exchange it with the other party before the next hearing.

 15. The next direction will be to produce and provide a list of documents.
-This requirement covers all relevant documents not just those that the Respondent intends to rely on and not just those that help your case.
-Failure to disclose relevant documents is a serious issue.
-Each side will also be required to send any document on that list to the other side if requested.
-It is sometimes best to just send all the documents and the list in one go as it saves time and work.
+This requirement covers all relevant documents not just those that the Respondent intends to rely on and not just those that help the Respondent’s case.

 16. The Tribunal will order one side or the other to produce a bundle for the Tribunal containing both sides’ documents.
-Sometimes it makes sense for the Respondent to take on this responsibility as at least it guarantees control of the bundle and a neat and tidy product.
-An example ‘order’ as to production of the Employment Tribunal Bundle is as follows:
+Sometimes it makes sense for the Respondent to take on this responsibility.

 By such and such a date the respondent shall then prepare sufficient copies of the documents for the hearing.
 The documents shall be fastened together in a file so as to open flat.
-The file of documents shall be indexed and limited to 100 pages.
-The documents shall be in a logical order.
-All pages shall be numbered consecutively.
-The respondent shall provide the other parties with a copy of the file.
-Four copies of the file shall be provided to the Tribunal at the hearing (and not before).
+The file of documents must be paginated.

 17. Some Claimants have no idea what should be in the bundle and ask for vast amounts of irrelevant documents to go in the bundle.
-Our worst experience was a Claimant who printed 3 ½ feet of documents and left them in our Client’s reception.
-We refused to read them and sought assistance from the Tribunal in making an order that he index them and cut the number down to a reasonable amount.
-Both sides in an Employment Tribunal need to think about their documents early in the process.
+Our worst experience was a Claimant who printed 3 ½ feet of documents!

 ‘These days’ we use Adobe Acrobat to deal with the bundle and with numbering the individual pages.
 The time involved is considerable.
-The last bill we sent for a tribunal claim involved two sessions of ‘dealing with the bundle’ which together added up to about 8 hours.
-Both those sessions involved us working directly with our Client in front of a computer moving documents in and out of Adobe Acrobat in order to create the final bundle.
+The last bill we sent for a tribunal claim involved two days of assembling and paginating documents.

 19. Either side can, in theory, ask questions of the other side in writing setting out why the question/answer is relevant.
-Sometimes one or the other party (or even the Tribunal) requests another party to provide further information or documents.
-Tribunals can order parties to do so when required.
+Sometimes one or the other party (or even the Tribunal) requests another list of issues or orders further particulars.

 20. Sometimes there is a preliminary hearing – this can be to decide directions and/or to decide a qualifying condition for continuing such as ‘was he an employee’ or ‘is she disabled’.